expo/expo/packages/expo-splash-screen/README.md

 <img src="./assets/configuration-ios-addSplashScreenBackgroundImages.png" height="250" />
 </details>

-2. Update `SplashScreen.storyboard` to consist of single top-level `View` with to `Image View` subviews (solid-colored image in the background and actual splash screen image in the foreground):
+2. Update `SplashScreen.storyboard` to consist of a single top-level `View` with two `Image View` subviews (solid-colored image in the background and actual splash screen image in the foreground):
     - open `SplashScreen.storyboard` and replace `Image View` with a plain `View` (search `Library` for it and drag&drop it in place of current `Image View`),
     - add two